agryman/acmpy/README.md

 The virtual environment is now set up.
-If you are using an integrated development environment like IntelliJ or PyCharm, configure the project to use the Python interpretter in the virtual environment.
+If you are using an integrated development environment like IntelliJ or PyCharm, configure the project to use the Python interpreter in the virtual environment.
 Its path relative to the project root is `venv/bin/python`.

 To install the packages listed in `requirements.txt` into a new virtual environment: